WebFiori/docs/background-tasks.md

 ### Sending Arguments Through Terminal

 Another way to force jobs to execute is to use command line interface.
-The command `cron` is used to force the execution of a job.
+The command `scheduler` is used to force the execution of a job.
 To force a job, simply supply the argument `--force`

 The following terminal output image shows how to force the job that was created using the code at the start of this page.
 Notice that if the job has extra arguments, it asks to supply them.